nebulusneighbor/pitch-permutations/README.md

 # Pitch Permutations
-Mathematical tool to understand the limits of Western musical scale construction in 12 tones
+Mathematical tool to understand the limits of Western musical scale construction in 12 tones.

 code_12pos folder contains python code that can be run to generate permutations and images.